ESG Report 2020: Creating value under new market realities and outlook

-As the virus spread and oil demand and prices plummeted, extraordinarymeasures were quickly implemented across our portfolio companies.
+As the virus spread and oil demand and prices plummeted, extraordinary measures were quickly implemented across our portfolio companies.
 I am deeply impressed with the collaborative efforts to protect our workforce and adapt to a new normal.
 Management teams regrouped to respond around the clock to one of the gravest disruptions in recent memoryand employees put in a tremendous effort to adapt to uncertainty, working from home, social distancing, and isolation.
 Today, many experts are increasingly raising concerns over the potential long-term impact on mental health – problems that could far outlast the virus – and social awareness and employee wellbeing remains at the top of our managements’ and boards’ agendas.

-"How can we tap into our 180-year history as industry builders to innovate, be a responsible employer and active owner through a time of crisis, and ensure profitable operations that both secure jobs and create value in a new market reality and outlook?
+"How can we tap into our 180-year history as industry builders to innovate, be a responsible employer and active owner through a time of crisis, and ensure profitable operations that both secure jobs and create value in a new market reality and outlook?"

 ESG investing is gaining momentum